 - ¾ inch nap paints roller and nylon bristle paintbrush.

-Once you are equipped with the items mentioned above, you are now set to start the job.
+Once you are equipped with the abovementioned items, you are set to start the job.

 Step 1: Prep the Work Area and the Surface.

-Now, begin by taking a wire brush to scrub off the surface you intend to paint.
+Now, begin with a wire brush to scrub off the surface you intend to paint.
 That helps to peel off all loose mortar, dust, efflorescence, and dirt.

 You may also want to use a suitable means of removing the existing paint.
-Sand-blasting will be your first choice of peeling off the old paint.
+Sand-blasting will be your first choice for peeling off the old paint.

-- You need to be aware that drylok doesn’t work well with oil-based paints.
+- You must be aware that drylok doesn’t work well with oil-based paints.
 It only holds up to the surface but won’t be practical in waterproofing the wall.